sam-w-thomas/samwthomas.com/content/posts/spof-networkx-detection.md

 ## Scalability

 I don't want to delve to much into this, as I don't have the time to demonstrate this approach on 10,000's of nodes.
 However, given the simple data structures explored.
-I beleive this approach could be scaled up to networks with 100,000's of devices.
+I believe this approach could be scaled up to networks with 100,000's of devices.
 This could *potentially* be achieved by breaking tasks and using tools such as [Apache Hadoop](https://hadoop.apache.org/).
 <br><br><br>

 ## Practical Applications

 Whilst this approach could be used to pull static configuration files and quickly identify Single Points of Failure.
-There are more complete solutions which may be more appropiate for your particular needs.
+There exist more complete solutions which may be more appropriate for your particular needs.
 For example, [Batfish](https://batfish.org/) has a [comprehensive approach](https://batfish.readthedocs.io/en/latest/notebooks/linked/analyzing-the-impact-of-failures-and-letting-loose-a-chaos-monkey.html) to analyse the impact of network failure in greater complexity than is covered here.
-However, we hope this blog post can provide a reference for simpler analysis and fundemental learning.
-Furthermore, propiertry tools/products exist, such as [IPFabric](https://ipfabric.io/).
+However, we hope this blog post can provide a reference for simpler analysis and fundamental learning.
+Furthermore, proprietary tools/products exist, such as [IPFabric](https://ipfabric.io/).